The Academic Division

 Minor programs are offered in the areas of humanities and social science, mathematics, and physical science.

 The Department of Arts and Sciences offers courses required of all students and elective courses in various academic disciplines.
-Courses are offered in the fields of mathematics, computer science, physics, political science, psychology, English composition, literature, management communications, geography, history, humanities, and ship’s medicine.
+Courses are offered in the fields of mathematics, computer science, physics, political science, psychology, English composition, literature, management communications, geography, history, humanities, physical education, and ship’s medicine.

 Interdisciplinary Studies Major